k15z/bayms.web/README.md

 Optional arguments are reproduced accurately, and the returned value is JSON encoded before being sent to the client.

+When accessing restricted functions, the user must include authentication information with every request.
+This can be either a user_name/user_pass pair or a Google Sign-In token.

 ## functions
 ```
 class BAYMS
    function login($user_name, $user_pass)
    function apply($user_name, $user_pass)
+   function googleLogin($google_token)
+   function googleApply($google_token)
    function changePassword($new_user_pass)

    function getAllUsers()